Coronavirus: Victoria St Countdown accidentally reopened day after Covid-19 case visit

 The next morning, the store - which opens at 7am - was shut at 8.15am for a deep clean and was planned to be closed all day, as per normal procedure.

-There may have still been some customers finishing their shopping just after, but no-one else was let in from this time.
+There may have still been some customers finishing their shopping just after, but no one else was let in from this time.

 The deep clean was finished when it was accidentally reopened for three minutes between 10.29am and 10.32am.